voicebase/voicebase-docs/docs/how-to-guides/transcripts.md

     --header "Accept: application/json"
 ```

-In this case, the transcript is returned encoded with Base64 within the JSON
+In this case, the transcript will contain the additional section  'alternateFormats', the 'data' attribute contains the text transcript encoded in Base64.

 ```json
 {